 Key step: Follow guidance from on-site emergency personnel.
 Each release is different, so emergency personnel can best tell you when to evacuate or shelter in place.

 - Stay indoors: People living close to the release areas should remain indoors and avoid breathing gases, smoke, ashes and other pollution in the area.

 - Don't count on a dust mask: Ordinary dust masks, designed to filter out large particles, will not help.
 They still allow the more dangerous smaller particles and gases to pass through.
-Special, more expensive dust masks with true HEPA filters or N-95 masks will filter out the damaging fine particles, but won't protect against the gases and are difficult for people with lung disease to use.
+Special, more expensive dust masks with true HEPA filters or N-95 masks will filter out some damaging fine particles, but may not fit properly, won't protect against the gases and are difficult for people with lung disease to use.
 Consult with your doctor before using a mask, especially if you have a lung disease.

 - Take extra precautions for kids: Extra precaution should be taken for children, who are more susceptible to harm.
 Their lungs are still developing and they breathe in more air (and consequently more pollution) per pound of body mass than adults.

 - Roll up your car windows: When driving your car in smoky areas, keep your windows and vents closed.
 Air conditioning should only be operated in the "recirculate" setting.

 - Put air conditioners on recirculate: Stay inside as much as possible, with doors, windows and fireplace dampers shut and preferably with clean air circulating through air conditioners and air cleaners.
 Place damp towels at door thresholds and other draft sources; tape drafty windows.
 Use air conditioners on the recirculation setting to keep from pulling outside air into the room.

 - Keep an eye on your home carbon monoxide monitor, and leave your home if the levels trigger the alarm.
 Leave your home until safety personnel say it is safe to return.